ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](color_fx_math.gif)](color_fx_math.gif)

 All the above methods cannot only fill using a fully-opaque color, but can also use semi-transparent colors.
-However it is a good idea to ensure the image you have a transparency channel before hand.
+However, it is a good idea to ensure the image has a transparency channel beforehand.

-Here for example we create a canvas with a semi-transparent red.
+Here, for example, we create a canvas with a semi-transparent red.
-However when overlaid on the web pages 'bluish' background we get an off purple-pink color.

 ~~~
 convert test.png -alpha set -fill '#FF000040' -draw 'color 0,0 reset' \